Why learn Brazilian Portuguese?

-Portuguese is the sixth most spoken language in the world, the official language of 10 countries, besides being significantly present in other territories.
-It is estimated that over 270 million people worldwide speak Portuguese, and 80% of them are in Brazil.
+Portuguese is the sixth most spoken language in the world.
+It is the official language of 10 countries, besides being significantly present in other territories.
+It is estimated that over 270 million people speak Portuguese worldwide.
+80% of them are in Brazil.

-Although Portuguese is originally from Portugal, Brazilian Portuguese is its most studied variant in the world today.
-Throughout the history of Brazil, the Portuguese language gathered indigenous terms used here before the colonization by Portugal and grew stronger with its own features.
+Although Portuguese is originally from Portugal, Brazilian Portuguese is the most studied variant of the language in the world today.
+Throughout the history of Brazil, the Brazilian Portuguese gathered indigenous terms and grew stronger with its own features.

-Today, Brazil is the 9th largest economy in the world and because of this economic importance – especially in MERCOSUL (South America’s sub-regional bloc) – many countries in South America and some of Brazil’s economic partners are now teaching Portuguese at schools and educational centers.
+According to NASDAQ, Brazil is the 9th largest economy in the world.
+Because of this economic importance, especially in MERCOSUL (South America’s sub-regional bloc), many countries are now teaching Portuguese at schools and educational centers.

-First of all, this must be said: Portuguese language is beautiful!
-It is fluid and it is smooth… Spanish writer Miguel de Cervantes used to say that Brazilian Portuguese is “sweet and pleasant, the most sonorous language in the world.”
-Portuguese is a delight to listen to, and it is even better when you understand what is being said.
+First of all, this must be said: the Portuguese language is beautiful!
+It is fluid and it is smooth.
+Spanish writer Miguel de Cervantes used to say that Brazilian Portuguese is “sweet and pleasant, the most sonorous language in the world.”
+The Portuguese language is a delight to listen to, and it is even better when you understand what is being said.

 Other interesting facts about the Portuguese language:

-- 1.3 million native Portuguese speakers living in the US.
+- 1.3 million native Portuguese speakers live in the US.

 - Only 35 million people in the world choose Portuguese as their second language.
-If you speak Portuguese, you can have a card up your sleeve!
+If you speak Portuguese, you may have a card up your sleeve!

 - In Uruguay, Portuguese is a compulsory subject in schools.

-If you are interested in learning Brazilian Portuguese, contact Caminhos Language Centre and check the courses and activities we provide.
+If you are interested in learning Brazilian Portuguese, contact Caminhos Language Centre and check the Portuguese courses and daily activities we provide.
 Visit caminhoslanguages.com to learn more.